The average press release gets ignored by 99% of journalists.

 How do I know?

-Because that’s how this iSeeCars’ study titled ‘Top Longest-lasting Cars to Reach 200,000 miles’ ended up building backlinks with Slack or forums from over 50 major outlets including this article on FoxNews.com.
+Because that’s how this iSeeCars study, ‘Top Longest-lasting Cars to Reach 200,000 miles,’ built backlinks with Slack or forums from over 50 major outlets, including this article on FoxNews.com.

-How can you Create Such Assets?
+How Can You Create Such Assets?

 The idea behind this media relations strategy is simple:

-1. Collect data that answers a popular question.
+- Collect data that answers a popular question.

-2. Then create an asset that condenses that data into a shareable format.
+- Then create an asset that condenses that data into a shareable format.

-3. Distribute it to targeted publications and get free press mentions.
+- Distribute it to targeted publications and get free press mentions.

 So Brian Dean commissioned a study to answer this question with data, earning hundreds of links in the process:

 Your research doesn’t always have to be original.
-If you can synthesize complex data from multiple sources into something that’s easier to digest, you can get press mentions, regardless of your size.
+If you can synthesize complex data from multiple sources into something easier to digest, you can get press mentions, regardless of your size.

 The Best Angles to Take